Sport in Turkey: Fencing

-Flying
+Martial arts

-Plane gliding, hang gliding, parachuting, paragliding and single engine flights are catered for as well as services that provide instruction courses.
-Best areas are Fethiye, Eskişehir, Pamukkale, and Istanbul.
+Turkish athletes have earned international success, particularly in taekwondo, where they have won Olympic medals and World Championship titles.
+Karate fighters from Turkey achieve top results in European and World Championships, while kickboxers and Muay Thai fighters have also secured world titles.
+Buse Naz Çakıroğlu and Busenaz Sürmeneli have both secured medals in olympics.
+Avni Yıldırım achieved international success in boxing.
+Some MMA athletes include İbo Aslan and Gökhan Saki.

 Motorsports

-Motorsports have become popular recently, especially following the inclusion of the Rally of Turkey to the FIA World Rally Championship calendar in 2003, and the inclusion of the Turkish Grand Prix to the Formula One racing calendar in 2005.
+Motorsports have become popular, especially following the inclusion of the Rally of Turkey to the FIA World Rally Championship calendar in 2003, and the inclusion of the Turkish Grand Prix to the Formula One racing calendar in 2005.
 Other important annual motorsports events which are held at the Istanbul Park racing circuit include the MotoGP Grand Prix of Turkey, the FIA World Touring Car Championship, the GP2 Series and the Le Mans Series.
-From time to time, Istanbul and Antalya also host the Turkish leg of the F1 Powerboat Racing championship; while the Turkish leg of the Red Bull Air Race World Series, an air racing competition, takes place above the Golden Horn in Istanbul.
-Surfing, snowboarding, skateboarding, paragliding and other extreme sports are becoming more popular every year.
+From time to time, Istanbul and Antalya also host the Turkish leg of the F1 Powerboat Racing championship; while the Turkish leg of the Red Bull Air Race World Championship, an air racing competition, takes place above the Golden Horn in Istanbul.